jrpool/rallytree/README.md

 ## Planification

 This operation creates a test plan (a tree of test folders and test cases) that mirrors a tree of user stories and test cases.
+You can choose whether the test cases in the test plan are the same ones as in the user-story tree or are copied from them.

 ## Documentation